-Based on my German online learning experience and a previous study of Chinese Mandarin and Thai, language can be learned quickly if one is highly motivated.
+Based on my German online learning experience and a previous study of Chinese Mandarin and Thai, any language can be learned quickly if one is highly motivated.
 I was motivated to learn both Mandarin and Thai because I needed both languages to do my job.
 Doing future ancestry research in Germany, Austria, and Switzerland is now driving me to learn German.

 Besides motivation, it is necessary to learn and practice a language every day.
 I devote at least 30-45 minutes daily learning German online, and I try to practice what I have learned when meeting native speakers.

 After I have learned additional vocabulary and grammar, I plan to join an online language exchange and practice my German with native speakers through language swaps on Skype.

-Although it takes many years to learn a language well, basic conversational and written German can be learned quite quickly through motivation and much constant practice.
+Although it takes many years to learn a language well, basic conversational and written German can be learned very quickly through motivation and a lot of constant practice.

 © 2017 Paul Richard Kuehn